 We've said it before and we'll say it again—protect yourself from UV rays and your eyes will thank you!
 "Ultraviolet light can hasten the formation of cataracts," explains Dr. Jain, "even in younger patients."

-To reduce your exposure, wear a wide brimmed hat when spending time outdoors and always keep shades with UVA/UVB protection close at hand, no matter what the season.
+To reduce your exposure, wear a wide brimmed hat when spending time outdoors and always keep sunglasses with UVA/UVB protection close at hand, no matter what the season.
 If you’re in need of a new pair of shades, head over to Eyeconic where you can try on hundreds of sunglasses virtually.